antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 <img src="https://github.com/ninofdz/Autonomous_Stretcher/blob/main/images/hospital_2d.png" width="600">

-due to the map it was not created perfect and the route planner was going through walls or trying to find routes outside the hospital, we have applied knowledge of ***mathematical morphology*** learned in computer vision to create the following map in [_MATLAB_](https://matlab.mathworks.com/):
+due to the map it was not created perfect and the route planner was going through walls or trying to find routes outside the hospital, we have applied knowledge of ***morphological transformations*** learned in computer vision to create the following map in [_MATLAB_](https://matlab.mathworks.com/):

 <img src="https://github.com/ninofdz/Autonomous_Stretcher/blob/main/images/hospital_2d_refined.png" width="600">